DubiousCactus/hybrid-dataset-factory/README.md

 --max-gates MAX_GATES
 					  the maximum amount of gates to spawn
---min-dist MIN_DIST   the minimum distance between each gate, in meter
+--min-dist MIN_DIST   the minimum distance between each gate, in meter --oos OOS_PERCENTAGE  the out-of-screen acceptance margin for the gate
+					  center, in image frame percentage
 ```

 At the bottom of the file, you are free to set the virtual environment boundaries (which should match your real environment in which you recorded the base dataset), as well as the gate center coordinates, relative to your mesh.